The ’60s ushered in a sexual revolution.

 Let’s pick up a historical story about adultery.

 “In the spring, at the time when kings go off to war, David sent Joab out with the king’s men and the whole Israelite army.
 They destroyed the Ammonites and besieged Rabbah.
 But David remained in Jerusalem.
 One evening, David got up from his bed and walked around on the roof of the palace.
 From the roof, he saw a woman bathing.
 The woman was exquisite, and David sent someone to find out about her.
 The man said, ‘She is Bathsheba, the daughter of Eliam and the wife of Uriah the Hittite’.
 Then David sent messengers to get her.
 She came to him, and he slept with her.
 (Now she was purifying herself from her monthly uncleanness.)
 Then she went back home.
 The woman conceived and sent word to David, saying, ‘I am pregnant” (2 Samuel 11:1–5 NKJV).

 Some of you recognize this story.
 The story of David and Bathsheba is famous in the Bible.
 This is David’s greatest failure as a leader.

 On a sleep-challenged night, King David takes a stroll on the roof of his palace.
 This little walk changed David’s life in a big way.
 Prior to the walk, everything in David’s world was fantastic.
 David is seeing the defeat of his enemies.
 His army is growing in size and skill.
 He is known throughout the land.

 An unseen enemy

 David falls prey to an enemy in his soul.
 Lust.
-Lust that ends in adultery and murder.
+A lust that ends in adultery and murder.
 David comes face to face with the greatest enemy of his personal life.
 The enemy is silent, yet deadly.
 David drops his guard and makes a devastating choice to sleep with a married woman.
 And to make matters worse, he sleeps with the wife of one of his soldiers.
-This choice leads David into difficult consequences.
+This choice leads David to difficult consequences.
 The most difficult of his entire life.